Overview - Communication Arts Department

 Asbury University recognizes that communication competence is vital to success in every field and strongly encourages the development and understanding of a Christian philosophy of communication.
 The objective of the School of Communication Arts is to prepare students to communicate truthfully and effectively in this age of diversity.
 The ability to clearly present information to others is more than a desirable skill, it is also a responsibility.
-Communication Arts is a multi-dimensional department with a major in Media Communication; majors and minors in Communications, Journalism & Digital Storytelling, Theatre & Cinema Performance, and Worship Arts; and minors in Leadership, Public Relations, and Social Media.
+Communication Arts is a multi-dimensional school with two departments that house a major in Media Communication; majors and minors in Communication, Journalism, Theatre & Cinema Performance, and Worship Arts; an APS program online major in Instructional Design; and minors in Leadership, Public Relations, and Social Media.

-3. The JOURNALISM & DIGITAL STORYTELLING MAJOR and MINOR grounds students in an understanding of the power of writing, photo-imaging and graphics to bring meaning in an ever-changing marketplace of ideas.
-Students with a journalism major or minor gain not only professional journalistic skills but an understanding of how Christian values can be applied to competent leadership over print and online media ranging from newspapers and magazines to public relations and advertising materials.
-Areas of concentration within the major include News-Editorial, Magazine & Publishing, Photojournalism, and Literary Journalism.
+The JOURNALISM MAJOR and MINOR grounds students in an understanding of the power of writing, photo-imaging, video, documentary and graphics to bring meaning in an ever-changing marketplace of ideas.
+Students with a journalism major or minor gain not only professional journalistic skills but an understanding of how Christian values can be applied to competent leadership over print, and online, and broadcast media.
+This convergent journalism programs gives students experience with newspapers, magazines, online news, broadcast news and documentaries.

 INSTRUCTIONAL DESIGN (ID) The School of Communication Arts also offers a major in INSTRUCTIONAL DESIGN through the ADULT PROFESSIONAL STUDIES PROGRAM (APS).
 For information on that program see the Adult Professional Studies section of this bulletin.